tinusaur/owowod/owowod_test1/README.txt

 OWOWOD - One Wire / One Way Output for Debugging

-This is a test ptoject.
+This is a testing project.

-To make, execute:
+To build the project, type:
    $ make

-To upload, execute:
+To program the binary into the microcontroller, type:
+   $ make program

+Alternatively, to program the binary, type:
 	$ avrdude -c usbasp -p t85 -U flash:w:"main.hex":a

+To clean up files left out from previous builds, type:
+   $ make clean